 Learning to read food labels:

 The best way to avoid added sugars is to eat mostly unprocessed foods-what comes from the ground and is found in nature.
 If you eat something that is packaged, read the ingredient panel on the label.
 Look for sugar, high fructose corn syrup and other “hidden sugars” including maltodextrin, corn syrup, cane juice, carob syrup, rice syrup, dextrose and evaporated corn sweetener.
 These foods should be removed completely during a detox, and hopefully permanently too.

 How do I know how much added sugar is in food?

 Sometimes it can be confusing figuring out just how much added sugar is in food.
 Divide the number of grams of sugar that are listed on the label by 4.
 For example, one of the top-selling yogurts with fruit in it has 18 grams of sugar.
 Divide 18 by 4 and you get 4.5.
 What does that mean?
 Eighteen grams of sugar on a label is the same as 4.5 teaspoons of sugar in that 6-ounce serving.
 Now that you now that, you just might not want to eat that yogurt after all!
 Opt for no sugar added yogurt and top it yourself with some fresh fruit.

-About The Further Food 7 Day Sugar Detox:
+About The Further Food 10-Day Restart: Sugar Detox Plan:

-Now that you’ve learned the sugar detox do’s and don’ts, make sure your sign up for the FREE Further Food 7-day sugar detox!
-The goal of the Further Food sugar detox is to help you remove the extra sugar from your life and eat a more balanced and nutritious diet.
-After just 7 days of cutting out sugar, you will notice that you won’t feel so moody and tired and all time.
+The Further Food 10-Day Restart: Sugar Detox Plan is a customized program to help you remove the extra sugar from your life and eat a more balanced and nutritious diet.
+After just 10 days of cutting out sugar, you will notice that you won’t feel so moody and tired and all the time.
 And cutting out all those extra sugary calories not only helps us lose the extra weight, but we can reduce the likelihood of chronic illnesses and poor health.